SSN-774 Virginia-class Design

 The new attack submarine is armed with a variety of weapons.
 It carries the most advanced heavyweight torpedoes, mines, Tomahawk cruise missiles, and Unmanned Undersea Vehicles (UUVs) for horizontal launch.
 In addition, Tomahawk missiles are carried in vertical launch tubes.
 The New Attack Submarine also features an integral Lock-Out/Lock-In chamber for special operations and can host Special Operations Forces' underwater delivery vehicles.

 Virginia's new capabilities have not required any additional crew.
 In fact, a thorough re-engineering of the ship's functionality, manpower requirements, and billet structure has enabled the reduction of 15 crew watchstanders in comparison to SEAWOLF.
-The key to this greater efficiency has been technology insertion, particularly for automating tasks and handling information, and Virginia's modular design will facilitate even further reductions as new technologies become available.
+The key to this greater efficiency has been technology insertion, particularly for automating tasks and handling information, and Virginia's modular design would facilitate even further reductions as new technologies become available.

-- Ship Control Station: Virginia's digital "fly-by-wire" advanced ship control station will be operated by a Pilot, Copilot, and a Relief Pilot.
+- Ship Control Station: Virginia's digital "fly-by-wire" advanced ship control station would be operated by a Pilot, Copilot, and a Relief Pilot.
 These three watchstanders replace the customary Diving Officer, Chief of the Watch, Helmsman, Planesman, and Messenger needed on previous submarine classes.

 - Navigation-Quartermaster Watchstation: The increased use of automation, such as electronic charting, allows combining the duties of the Navigation Electronics Technician and the Quartermaster of the Watch into those of a single Navigation Watchstander.